 - Preheat oven to 350 Fahrenheit.

-- Roll out dough to about 1/3 thickness.
-It is easier if you roll out the dough on parchment paper or some other non-stick surface.
+- Roll out the dough to about ⅓ inch thickness.
+It is easier if you roll out the dough on lightly floured parchment paper.

-- Use a cookie cutter to cut out your cookies (or a glass or whatever you have around).
-I love my cutter since there is no unused ought between the cookie cuts.
-My cookie cutter is about 1 inch by 2 1/2 inches and my baking time is perfect for that.
-If your cookies are smaller, you need a little less time.
+- Use a cookie cutter to cut out your cookies.
+My cookie cutter is about 1 inch by 2 ½ inches and my baking time is perfect for that.
+If you don't have a cookie cutter, you can use a sharp knife to cut cookies.
+If your cookies are smaller, you need a little less baking time.
 Larger, a little more time.

 - Bake 10 minutes, watching closely.
 Shortbread cookies don't look very different when they are baked.
-When they just start browning on the bottom, they are done.
-That’s when they start, not when they are!
+When they just start browning on the bottom, they are done and should be removed from the oven.